orangedaisy/bshowco/uses.md

 ### Windows Terminal and VSCode

 I use the new Windows Terminal and VSCode to interact with the codebases for my work and personal projects.
-For text editing in the terminal, I've staretd dabbling with [neovim](https://neovim.io/).
+For text editing in the terminal, I've started dabbling with [neovim](https://neovim.io/).
 With VSCode, I use the vim extension to help speed up my workflow.
 I find the vim experience there to be hit-or-miss, but on the whole it's better than not having it at all.